 This guide will later propose some mitigations to such attacks by changing your origin from the start (using public wi-fi's for instance).
 Remember that such attacks are usually carried by highly skilled, highly resourceful, and motivated adversaries and are out of scope from this guide.
-It is also recommended that you learn about practical correlation attacks, as performed by intelligence agencies: https://officercia.mirror.xyz/WeAilwJ9V4GIVUkYa7WwBwV2II9dYwpdPTp3fNsPFjo[Archive.org]

 Disclaimer: it should also be noted that Tor is not designed to protect against a global adversary.
-For more information see https://svn-archive.torproject.org/svn/projects/design-paper/tor-design.pdf [Archive.org] and specifically, "Part 3.
+For more information see https://svn-archive .torproject.org/svn/projects/design-paper/tor-design.pdf [Archive.org] and specifically, "Part 3.
 Design goals and assumptions.".